-Taking into account the operational and legal complexities of implementing the final framework, the BCBS and IOSCO have agreed to delay the implementation of the margin requirements.
-The requirement to collect and post initial margin will be delayed by nine months.
-The requirement to exchange variation margin will also be delayed by nine months, and will be subject to a six month phase-in period.
+In March 2015, taking into account the operational and legal complexities of implementing the final framework, the BCBS and IOSCO agreed to delay the implementation of the margin requirements.
+The requirement to collect and post initial margin was delayed by nine months.
+The requirement to exchange variation margin was also delayed by nine months, and was subject to a six month phase-in period.